parthshukla/rbac-laravel/README.md

 `Rbac-Laravel` is package for implementing the Role Based Access control in laravel application.
 List of actions that can be done:

+### Version 1.0.0
+- Role Management
+- Permission Management
+- Manage Role Permissions
+- Menu Management
+### Version 1.1.0
+- Added Permission Group Management - Can be used for grouping the permissions under one title

 ##### Role Management
 - [Add New Role](#add-new-role)
 - [List All Roles](#list-all-roles)